 Alice is a second year Zoology student at the University of Exeter in Cornwall.
 She volunteers for a range of different UK wildlife charities in Cornwall and Essex, with a special interest in cetaceans and bats.
 She has been privileged to travel the world with her family which she believes has given her first-hand insight into the numerous environmental issues we face as a planet.
 As an aspiring conservationist, she has always been particularly drawn to birds.
 She started bird ringing in the summer of 2020 and is now working towards her C permit.
 One of her favourite UK bird species has to be the Crow – their intelligence gives them a comical attribute as they work out different situations.

-Alice is part of the Cornwall Youth Representative team, along with Amy and David.
+Alice is part of the Cornwall Youth Representative team, along with Kate and David.

 Belinda, 22, Herefordshire